hyuncat/daily-integral/README.md

 Making an app of this complexity showed just how quickly asynchronous operations can get messy.
 Especially when rendering database content from MongoDB, I had to account for the time it would take for data to be posted to/fetched from the database, and the myriad of errors which sprang from not having particular data come in before it needed to be used.

 ### 2. Implementing secure user authentication
-I learned how to use bcrypt and hash user passwords before storing them.
-When the user logs in, their password is hashed again and compared to the stored hash.
-This way, no one can ever find out the original passwords users put in.
-I chose bcrypt because it handles both hashing and salting passwords, which adds a layer of security and preventing against rainbow hash attacks.
+I wanted to find an authentication flow where users could provide passwords without having them be exposed to the database administrator.
+This naturally led me to using the bcrypt library in the final aplication.
+Because it handles both hashing and salting passwords, it felt like the most comprehensive choice.

 ### 3. React is a front-end library
 This project made me experience first-hand just how front-end oriented React was.
 While creating the various components in the website, I learned a lot about the different CSS stylings, such as: